Samsung Galaxy Buds series: Galaxy Buds Plus

-The Galaxy Buds Plus (SM-R175) were announced on February 11, 2020, at the spring Galaxy Unpacked event.
-The Buds Plus were released on February 14, priced at $149.99, a $20 price increase from the original Buds.
+The Galaxy Buds Plus (SM-R175) was announced on February 11, 2020, at the spring Galaxy Unpacked event, alongside the Galaxy S20 series and the Galaxy Z Flip.
+The Buds Plus was released on February 14, priced at $149.99, a $20 price increase from the original Buds.
 The Buds Plus maintained the same design as the original Buds, but reviewers praised the improved sound and microphone quality and significantly increased battery life.
 Additionally, a second driver for bass was included to enhance audio quality at lower frequencies.